This form is only to be used to:

 Please contact us on 13 21 61.

 Yes.
 You will be notified in writing when your assessment has been updated.
-Until then, you are required to pay the full amount by the due date or a provisional amount negotiated with the SRO.
+Until then, you are required to pay the full amount by the due date, or a provisional amount as negotiated with us.

 What if my assessment is not amended?

-There is no legislative right of review of appeal in respect of a decision not to amend your land tax assessment.
-However, you may wish to object to your assessment by using the Land Tax Objection Form (Form 2B).
-Please visit the SRO website sro.vic.gov.au for an explanation of the difference between land tax amendments and objections or to access the Land Tax Objection Form (Form 2B).
+There is no legislative right of review or appeal in respect of a decision not to amend your land tax assessment.
+However, you may wish to object to your assessment by using the objection form.

 Bank account details